Pulover/PuloversMacroCreator/Documentation/About.md

 iseahound (Edison Hua) for the [Vis2 function](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=36047) used for OCR.
 Coco for [JSON class](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=627).
 Thiago Talma for some improvements to the code, debugging and many suggestions.
-chosen1ft for fixing the mixing rows bug when saving a project.
+chosen1ft for suggestions and testing.
 [Translation revisions](https://www.macrocreator.com/project/).